umontreal-simul/latnetbuilder/README.md

-For example, the following command line performs a fast CBC construction using the weighted P-alpha criterion with alpha=2 and with product weights giving equal the same weight of 0.01 to every coordinate (this means a weight of 1e-2 for projections of order 1, of 1e-4 for projections of order 2, of 1e-6 for projections of order 3, etc.):
+For example, the following command line performs a fast CBC construction using the weighted P-alpha criterion with alpha=2 and with product weights giving the same weight of 0.01 to every coordinate (this means a weight of 1e-2 for projections of order 1, of 1e-4 for projections of order 2, of 1e-6 for projections of order 3, etc.):